SepehrImanian/sepi/README.md

 # Sepi
-## Prepare nodejs server for production and manage your firewall
+## Setup MERN or MEAN stack for test environment and manage your firewall
-### All things you need after buy single host :)

 -----------------------------------------------
 This script for installing **mongodb , nodejs , nodemon , pm2** in centos or ubuntu machine/server but you can choose which one of them do you want to install